alexandercerutti/passkit-generator/API.md

 **Description**:

-Sets directly the pass as voided (void: true).
+It sets directly the pass as voided (void: true).

 <br><br>
 ___